-All appeals must be in writing.
-In your appeal, explain why you think FEMA’s decision is not correct.
-The appeal should include any documentation that FEMA requests or that supports your claim.
-If the person writing the appeal letter is not you or a member of your household, you must sign a statement which states that the writer is authorized to act for you and your household.
+All appeals must be in writing and signed by the applicant.
+The appeal letter should explain why the applicant disagrees with FEMA’s decision.
+It is important to include any documentation FEMA requests and/or document that supports the appeal claim, such as a contractor’s estimate for home repairs.
+If the person writing the appeal letter is not the applicant or a member of the household, applicants must submit a signed statement that the writer is authorized to act on the behalf of the applicant.